 While the reports are not conclusive, it appears that the Connecticut train disaster can be attributed to a broken rail.
 That would of course relate to issues of the maintenance and repair of the rail infrastructure and by extension the maintenance and repair of the entire infrastructure of this country.

 The main elements of rail system in the Northeast corridor of the United States were essentially built over 150 years ago – before and during the Civil war.
-The key rail systems in Europe and Japan were all built after World War II and now feature high speed trains that only the stuff of dreams in the United States.
+The key rail systems in Europe and Japan were all built after World War II and now feature high speed trains that is only the stuff of dreams in the United States.
 China’s rail system is so advanced that American engineers would do well to go there to learn about what they are never going to be able to build in today’s political climate.

 That is because in today’s political climate the emphasis is being placed on budgetary austerity rather than on government playing its most important role – establishing and maintaining a society in which people can pursue opportunities to fulfill their lives.
 The natural role of government is to maintain national security, civil order, salutary health conditions, education and………a viable and reliable infrastructure.